windnode/WindNODE_KWUM/doc/quickstart.rst

 Integrate the folders one level above the KWUM project.

-In each of the 27 scenario folders there is a "sensi_param_..." file in which the scenario variations can be selected.
+In each of the 27 scenario folders there is a file that starts with "sensi_param" in which the scenario variations can be selected.
 Here the capacities of the FlexOptions can be varied.

 **3. calculate scenario files in oemof**